-Fur seals are the smallest seals and closely related to dogs and sea lions, able to walk on all fours.
-The common name of fur seal includes several species: Antarctic fur seals, subantarctic fur seals and New Zealand fur seals.
+Fur seals are the smallest seals.
+Closely related to sea lions, they able to walk on all fours.
+The common name of fur seal includes several species: Antarctic fur seals, sub-Antarctic fur seals and New Zealand fur seals.

-They have teeth, whiskers and thick fur, similar to the coat of a dog.
-They don’t have layers of fat like other seals but rely on their thick fur coat to keep them warm.
+Each have teeth, whiskers and thick fur, similar to the coat of a dog.
+Instead of having layers of fat like other seals, fur seals rely on their thick coat for warmth.

 Adult males can weigh up to 200 kg, adult females weigh about 40 kg, and pups weigh between 3–7 kg at birth.
 Occasionally these seals are pale blonde.

 Distribution and abundance

 Fur seals breed on land.
 They are found mainly on sub-Antarctic islands south of the Antarctic convergence.
 This includes the South Orkney and South Shetland Islands, South Georgia, South Sandwich Islands, Bouvet Island, Iles Kerguelen, and Heard Island, with only three colonies (on Marion Island, Iles Crozet, and Macquarie Island) lying north of the convergence.